vuestorefront/storefront-ui/apps/docs/components/content/2.getting-started/vue.md

 #tab-2

-## Nuxt 3
+## Nuxt 3 or Nuxt 4

 ### Install all dependencies

-With Nuxt 3, the fastest way to get started is to use the `@storefront-ui/nuxt` module.
+With Nuxt 3 or Nuxt 4, the fastest way to get started is to use the `@storefront-ui/nuxt` module.
 The [Storefront-io Nuxt module](https://www.npmjs.com/package/@storefront-ui/nuxt) will automatically install `@nuxtjs/tailwindcss` inside `nuxt` and storefront-ui tailwindcss presets.

 <!-- https://github.com/tailwindlabs/tailwindcss/issues/19442 postcss having problems with resolving @import and @plugin with pnpm and tailwindcss -->
 ::warning Add all sub-dependencies manually for PNPM and PostCSS